Knowledge base

 - The different conditions available for sorting filters are presented in this other guide.

-- If the Make visible option is enabled (during creation or also possible afterwards), the rule models created will be suggested to users of email addresses that go to their FILTERS AND RULES section.
+- If the Make visible option is enabled (during creation or also possible afterwards), the created rule templates will be suggested to users of email addresses who go to their FILTERS AND RULES section.

-- When the user of an email address from the Mail Service on which the rule model has been defined goes to the configuration of their sorting rules, they will be able to choose the model as a basis for work, which will save them from having to reconfigure a potentially complex configuration, and simply choose the action to be performed:
+- When the user of an email address from the Mail Service on which the rule template has been defined goes to the configuration of their sorting rules, they can use the template as a basis for work, which will save them from having to redo a potentially complex configuration, and simply choose the action to be performed:

-- When the user of an email address from the Mail Service on which the rule model has been defined goes to the configuration of their sorting rules, they will be able to choose the model as a basis for work, which will save them from having to reconfigure a potentially complex configuration, and simply choose the action to be performed:
+- When the user of an email address from the Mail Service on which the rule template has been defined goes to the configuration of their sorting rules, they can use the template as a basis for work, which will save them from having to redo a potentially complex configuration, and simply choose the action to be performed:

 Link to this FAQ: